Wayland Smithy ?

-Fiddle, Bass, Vocals
+Guitar, Bass, Vocals

-Bass, Guitar, Mandolin, Vocals
+Bass, Guitar, Accordion, Vocals

-Steve E first picked up a Guitar at 13 years old and was largely self-taught by listening to Rock and Blues records and trying to play along.
+Steve first picked up a Guitar at 13 years old and was largely self-taught by listening to Rock and Blues records and trying to play along.
 Played in various bands over the years, the first band dubiously called “Fresh Garbage” which in retrospect may have been aptly named, even played the school social with that band and seemed to get away with it.
 Played with “Ashley James Band” and “The Woolpackers” and several more bands covering most genres.
 Went from trying to educate the audience with a 15 min guitar solo to now just loving to see an audience dance and join in.
 (15 min solos available on request) :-O

 Mandolin, Tenor Banjo, Bodhrán